danscan/datomic-graphql/Readme.md

 # datomic-graphql
-[Work in Progress] GraphQL interface to datomic.
+GraphQL interface to datomic.

+## Status
+This works.
+It's pretty nice!
+It's unfinished though, and while I plan to make use of it, I am not maintaining it now.
+If you're interested at all, please open an issue, and I'll respond!

 ### Purpose
 Datomic is a very interesting database with a simple design.
 I discovered it right when GraphQL was released, and wanted to test the potential for aligning GraphQL & Datomic.